North America

 Best Attractions in Merida

-Thanks to the warm and pleasant climate and the large number of attractive parks and enchanting flower gardens, this city is considered one of the best leisure spots in comparison to other crowded cities in the country, and it is a great and suitable area for exploring the Mayan sites of Yucatan.
+Thanks to the warm and pleasant climate and a large number of attractive parks and enchanting flower gardens, this city is considered one of the best leisure spots in comparison to other crowded cities in the country, and it is a great and suitable area for exploring the Mayan sites of Yucatan.

 Mayan World Museum of Mérida